 Cynthia (C.J.)
 Warner joined Sapphire Energy in February 2009 as President.
 She brings more than 27 years of experience in the energy, refining and transportation industries.
 At Sapphire Energy, Ms. Warner is tasked with driving the company’s initiative to transition technology trials and research into commercial-scale crude oil operations.
 Using only sunlight, CO2 and non-potable water, Sapphire Energy’s production of Green Crude is the environmental and economically wiser renewable option for replacing petro-based gasoline, diesel and jet fuel.

 A chemical engineer by training and one of the very few senior women in the oil and gas industry, Ms. Warner served as an executive with energy industry giants British Petroleum, Amoco Oil Company and UOP.
-Prior to joining Sapphire, she most recently served as...
+Prior to joining Sapphire, she most recently served as Group...
 Read More.